-Do you want to speak Italian more easily and confidently by the end of 2017?
+Do you want to speak Italian more easily and confidently in 2022?

 As we all master these phrases, so will you.
 Try my method and let me know how it works.
 What sentences will you create with these phrases?

 Please reply.
 I’d love to hear from you!
 Or join our Conversational Italian! group discussion on Facebook.

 The basics of the Italian language are introduced in the Conversational Italian for Travelers textbook and reference books Just the Verbs and Just the Grammar